Nail-it-Jason/Cpp_Primer_5th/README.md

 # Cpp_Primer_5th
-Some exercise of the book
+Some exercises of the book